-A Waiting Game For Immigrants And Border Agents On 2 Sides Of The Border Wall
+A Waiting Game For Immigrants And Border Agents On Both Sides Of The Wall

 "Today we begin with number 1,627.
 Please take your place in line," says a man with a bullhorn.

 And with that, Darling Adalid Mercado is the first in a ragged line of caravan migrants who will cross the border on this morning and request asylum from U.S. immigration agents.
-Each day, only forty to sixty people every day are allowed in.
+Each day, only 40 to 60 people are allowed in.

 Adalid Mercado is a clean-cut 19-year-old in a ball cap, with a crucifix around his neck.
 He says he left his home in Ocotepeque, Honduras, three months ago to flee town thugs who wanted to recruit him.
-He's angry at volunteers who organized the caravan, who he says gave them bad advice.
+He's angry at the volunteers who organized the caravan, who he says gave them bad advice.

 "Pueblo Sin Fronteras [Village Without Borders] is an organization that told us to join the caravan, that everything would be easy," he says.
 "Then you're on the road and it's really hard, really difficult.
 They deceive you.
 They say we're going to the Mexico-U.S. border and we'll all cross together.
 But the truth is you can't do this.
 It's illegal."

-Adalid Mercado says that once he got to Tijuana, other activists goaded him, " 'Come on, Darling, jump the fence!"
-But he realized that he would face harsh punishment from U.S. authorities, and it was better to wait for his number to come up.
+Adalid Mercado says that once he got to Tijuana, other activists goaded him, " 'Come on, Darling, jump the fence!' " But he realized that he would face harsh punishment from U.S. authorities, and it was better to wait for his number to come up.

-Once he crosses, if he's not sent to a migrant detention facility, Darling Adalid Mercado wants to join his brother in San Antonio, Texas, and find work.
+Once he crosses, if he's not sent to a migrant detention facility, Adalid Mercado wants to join his brother in San Antonio and find work.

 Pueblo Sin Fronteras — a Mexico-based immigrant solidarity organization — posted a response on its Facebook page to recent criticism of its actions.
-They emphatically reject the "criminalization and defamation of our work" accompanying the caravan.
+They emphatically reject that "criminalization and defamation of our work" accompanying the caravan.
 The group vows to continue to support and protect the human rights of Central American migrants in transit.

 Waiting to cross